 - SERVICE.
 Social workers and state workers of related state agencies must report child neglect/abuse.

 To find out what your duties are, call us today.
-We can should you what you need to do.
-This will help the kids the most!
+We can provide legal assistance on what you need to do to help the kids the most!

 Let Experts Help You Protect Foster Children!